eliseoci/nft-marketplace/README.md

-# NFT Marketplace
+# Mutable + Non-Transferable NFT Implementation

-- NFT listing
-- Support for Juno native coin and CW20 tokens

 ## Running this Contract

 You will need Rust 1.44.1+ with `wasm32-unknown-unknown` target installed.

-You can run unit and integration tests on this via:
+You can run e2e tests on this via:

-`cargo test`
+`cd tests && npm install && npm test`